Dun & Bradstreet (NYSE:DNB) Issues FY22 Earnings Guidance

 Dun & Bradstreet (NYSE:DNB – Get Rating) issued an update on its FY22 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $1.10-1.17 for the period, compared to the consensus estimate of $1.14.
+The company provided EPS guidance of $1.10-1.17 for the period, compared to the consensus EPS estimate of $1.14.
 The company issued revenue guidance of $2.225-2.270 billion, compared to the consensus revenue estimate of $2.27 billion.
 Dun & Bradstreet also updated its FY 2022 guidance to $1.10-$1.17 EPS.

 Dun & Bradstreet Trading Down 2.6 %

-Dun & Bradstreet (NYSE:DNB – Get Rating) last issued its quarterly earnings data on Thursday, August 4th.
-The business services provider reported $0.25 EPS for the quarter, hitting analysts’ consensus estimates of $0.25.
-The company had revenue of $537.30 million for the quarter, compared to analysts’ expectations of $535.92 million.
-Dun & Bradstreet had a positive return on equity of 11.94% and a negative net margin of 1.27%.
-The firm’s quarterly revenue was up 3.1% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $0.25 earnings per share.
-Analysts expect that Dun & Bradstreet will post 1.08 EPS for the current year.
+Dun & Bradstreet (NYSE:DNB – Get Rating) last released its quarterly earnings results on Thursday, August 4th.
+The business services provider reported $0.25 earnings per share for the quarter, meeting analysts’ consensus estimates of $0.25.
+The business had revenue of $537.30 million during the quarter, compared to analyst estimates of $535.92 million.
+Dun & Bradstreet had a negative net margin of 1.27% and a positive return on equity of 11.94%.
+The business’s revenue was up 3.1% on a year-over-year basis.
+During the same period last year, the business earned $0.25 EPS.
+On average, research analysts predict that Dun & Bradstreet will post 1.08 EPS for the current fiscal year.

 Dun & Bradstreet Cuts Dividend